monicamarshall/ElevatorSimulator/README.md

 7. If the floor selected is the same as the current floor, the elevator will stay stationary.

-8. The main thread is run in a ThreadPool of 3 Threads running the main method concurrently.
+8. The main thread is run with a ThreadPool of 3 Threads running concurrently.

-9. The method goToFloor in the elevator is synchronized.
+9. The method goToFloor in the Elevator object is synchronized.

 #Main routine activity: